 On a serious note, these cable ties can be used to hold together your monitor's power cable and HDMI cables, or you can simply wrap them around loose wires such as chargers and adapter cables.

-These unique cable ties are quite popular on Amazon.
-At the time of writing, Smart&Cool's magnetic cable ties have around 4.7-stars out of 5, with users liking them for their versatility, easy-to-use nature, and durability.
+These unique cable ties are quite popular on Amazon, with users liking them for their versatility, easy-to-use nature, and durability.

 Tie Them Right